A Family Legacy of Building and Giving Back

 $50,000+

-This contribution will fund the construction of a medical cabin, expanding the camp’s capacity to accommodate a full medical team on-site, prioritizing camper health and safety.
+This contribution will fund the continued construction of the expansion of our medical building, expanding the camp’s capacity to accommodate a full medical team on-site, additional space to provide camper bunks in the medical building in efforts to continue prioritizing camper health and safety.

 $25,000

-Funds will support vital renovations, enhancing year-round facilities and resources for families affected by diabetes.
+Funds will support vital renovations like our rock wall, archery, and mountain bikes enhancing year-round facilities and resources for families affected by type 1 diabetes.

 $10,000

-Provide multiple scholarships to ensure children can attend camp and benefit from its supportive environment.
+Provide multiple scholarships to ensure children can attend camp and benefit from its supportive environment provided during the winter and summer sessions.

 $5,000